Dr Nasia Hadjigeorgiou

-- Republic of Cyprus, Attorney General’s Office (ongoing) The position involves providing consulting services to the Attorney General’s Office on Public International Law matters.
+- Republic of Cyprus, Attorney General’s Office, 2015-2020 The position involved providing consulting services to the Attorney General’s Office on Public International Law matters.

 - Country expert for Cyprus in the international project ‘V-Dem: Global standards, Local Knowledge’ (ongoing) V-Dem uses country experts to assess democratic practices worldwide from 1900 to today.
 It is a collaboration among more than 50 scholars and is co-hosted by the Department of Political Science at the University of Gothenburg (Sweden) and the Kellogg Institute at the University of Notre Dame (USA).

 - Graduate School Studentship, King’s College London, 2011-14, tuition fees and maintenance for the completion of the PhD.